Caleb83-Moringa/Effect-of-COVID-19-Vaccination-in-India/README.md

 #### Preparation and Analysis, 27/05/2021
 #### By Caleb Muinde , Kevin Kirotich , Brian Michira , Beatrice Kiplagat , Eileen Murgor , John Ruoro, and Farnadis Kanja
 ## Description
 This is a collaborative project that aims to find out the effectiveness of the vaccination campaign as the primary way of curbing the spread of COVID-19 spread in India.
 Purpose of the project is to generate insights from the given data sets that can be used in coming up with useful recommendations.
+Required data sets are in the zipped file.
 ## Setup/Installation Requirements
  - Collaboratory for the data preparation and analysis
  - Import Pandas , Numpy and Matplotlib libraries